Employee benefits: what’s it all about?

 Under this scheme, the employee would save on income tax while the employee and employer would both make a saving on National Insurance contributions (NICs).

 However, before agreeing to any salary sacrifice, employers must be aware that a salary sacrifice scheme is included in the calculation for both National Minimum Wage (NMW) and/or National Living Wage (NLW).
 The result could mean that an employee's earnings fall below the NMW or NLW threshold.

-From April 2020, HMRC will not fine or sanction employers who allow employees to fall below the minimum wage due to salary sacrifice arrangements, provided they meet five conditions.
+From April 2020, HMRC will not fine or sanction employers who allow employees to fall below the minimum wage due to salary sacrifice arrangements.
 Nevertheless, employers will still be responsible for topping up the salaries of employees who do fall below NMW or NLW.

 👉 Benefits & PayFit

 At PayFit, we offer employers the opportunity to record various employee benefits from contractual annual leave to company cars.
 PayFit treats each benefit in accordance with HMRC regulations around reporting, tax and NIC implications.

 PayFit also offers employers the flexibility to choose how they wish to report these benefits, whether through payroll—i.e. payrolling benefits or reporting via P11D submissions.

 Payrolling benefits on the PayFit app is also very straightforward.
 All that is required is for the toggle to be activated.
 Once this has been done, the benefits can be added to the app and payroll.